SemClone/upmex/README.md

 cd semantic-copycat-upmex
 pip install -e .

-# Install with all features
+# Install with all features (includes oslili for license detection)
 pip install -e ".[all]"

 # Install for development
 pip install -e ".[dev]"

+# Note: oslili v1.3.4+ is automatically installed as a dependency
 ```

 ## Quick Start